DeathGumi/Food-Truck-Finder/README.md

     - [ ] Maybe change the color of the font
     - [ ] Could add to the modal as welle for delete review and food truck) -> we currently have it for add foodtruck but couldnt figure it out
 - [x] fix image bug
+- https://stackoverflow.com/questions/38892672/react-why-child-component-doesnt-update-when-prop-changes Link for debugging look at tomorrow
+- [ ] currentmode undefined need to fix (same issue as the delete)